Christmastide at Kentwell

 Spend A Day in the Age of Dickens

-Enter the event during a chosen time band and thereafter spend hours in Victorian England.
+Enter the event during a chosen time band and thereafter spend the rest of your day in Victorian England.
 Best to come early so as not to miss any of it.
-You don't have to do or see everything but if you may be occupied for several hours.
+You don't have to do or see everything but if you do, you may be occupied for the whole day.

-Visit perhaps the best Father Christmas in the region - in his romantic and atmospheric Cottage.
+Visit Father Christmas in his atmospheric Cottage.

-A Kentwell Dickesian Christmas
+A Kentwell Dickensian Christmas set in 1869

-Capt. and Mrs Bence lived at the Hall with their five children.
+In 1869, Capt. and Mrs Bence lived at the Hall with their five children.